neoranger/ActionLauncher/README.md

 token.py file with the TOKEN ID that Telegram provides. user.py file with the user id Telegram for bot security.

+If you want, you can use the runbot.sh file for run the bot in the startup system.
+Just add the .sh file in your system settings.

 ########################################
 This bot was make for execute in a RaspberryPi, for that reason, some commands may not work in other systems.